LiskArchive/lisk-sdk/README.md

 **NOTE:** Lisk does not run on the redis default port of 6379.
 Instead it is configured to run on port: 6380.
 Because of this, in order for Lisk to run, you have one of two options:

-####Change The Lisk Configuration
+#### Change The Lisk Configuration

-Update the redis port configuration in both `config.json` and `test/data/config.json`.
+Update the redis port configuration in both `config.json` and `test/config.json`.
 Note that this is the easiest option, however, be mindfull of reverting the changes should you make a pull request.

-####Change The Redis Launch configuration
+#### Change The Redis Launch configuration

 Update the launch configuration file on your system.
 Note that their a number of ways to do this.
 The following is one way: